 Jaguar

 Jaguar is a song about a car.
 I think the chords are B, D, E and F#.
-It features some fantastic guitar playing.
+It features some fantastic guitar playing and some bleep bloop synthesizers.

 Why Do You Love Me?